LE2P/pySolarDB/README.md

 ### Register

-If you do not already possess a token, use the `register` method to recieve a new one by email:
+If you do not already possess a token, use the `register` method to receive a new one by email:

 ```python
 solar.register(email="YOUR_EMAIL_ADDRESS")